 We have three manufacturing facilities at which we produce our firearm products: a 575,000 square-foot facility located in Springfield, Massachusetts; a 38,000 square-foot facility located in Houlton, Maine; and a 150,000 square-foot facility located in Deep River, Connecticut.
 We conduct our handgun and long gun manufacturing and some of our manufacturing service activities at our Springfield facility.
 Our Houlton facility is a machining center only with no assembly, finishing, or small parts operations.
-We also continue to produce handcuffs and other restraint devices at our Houlton facility.
-Our Deep River facility is utilized for custom plastic injection molding services, rapid prototyping, and tooling.
-We also have a 50,000 square-foot facility located in Meridian, Idaho that is utilized for research and development activities for our suppressor products.
+We also produce handcuffs and other restraint devices at our Houlton facility.
+We use our Deep River facility for custom plastic injection molding services, rapid prototyping, and tooling.
 All of these facilities are ISO 9001 certified.

 We perform in our own facilities most of the machining and all of the assembly, inspection, and testing of the firearms that we sell.
 We produce our major firearm components utilizing computer-assisted machines.
-Our skilled employees utilize sophisticated automated testing equipment to ensure the proper functioning of our firearms.
+Our skilled employees use sophisticated automated testing equipment to ensure the proper functioning of our firearms.
 Every firearm is test fired before shipment.
 Our Springfield and Houlton facilities are currently operating on two shift patterns; a four shift, 168 hour per week schedule and a three shift, 120 hour per week schedule.
 We seek to minimize inventory costs through an integrated planning and production system.
-All facilities in our Firearms division operate under a fully integrated ERP system, SAP.
-We intend to continue investing in improving our facilities and our systems in order to enhance efficiency, improve information reporting, and strengthen internal controls.
+All facilities in our Firearms division operate under SAP, a fully integrated ERP system.
+We intend to continue investing in improving our facilities and our systems in order to increase efficiency, improve information reporting, and strengthen internal controls.

-In connection with our Outdoor Products & Accessories division, we operate two facilities, each of which consists of a warehouse and connected office space: a 145,000 square foot building in Columbia, Missouri and a 100,625 square foot building in Jacksonville, Florida.
-We source almost all of our outdoor products and accessories from third-party contract manufacturers located primarily in Asia.
+In connection with our Outdoor Products & Accessories division, we operate two facilities, each of which consists of a warehouse and connected office space: a 145,000 square-foot building in Columbia, Missouri and a 100,625 square foot building in Jacksonville, Florida.
+We also operate a 50,000 square-foot light manufacturing, assembly, and warehousing facility with connected office space in Wilsonville, Oregon.
+We source almost all of our outdoor products and accessories and component parts from third-party contract manufacturers located primarily in Asia and North America.
 Each of these facilities is ISO 9001 certified.
-During fiscal 2017, we transitioned the Columbia facility to SAP.